joniles/mpxj/mkdocs/docs/faq.md

 solution is the same: add the condition described above to ensure that Visual Studio ignores this exception.

+**I have set up a simple test project using MPXJ.Net, but when I run it I get this error `System.IO.FileNotFoundException: 'Could not load file or assembly 'mpxj, Version=(version number), Culture=neutral, PublicKeyToken=(token)' or one of its dependencies.
+The system cannot find the file specified.'`**

+This is typically caused by MPXJ.Net being added as a dependency to a non SDK-style project.
+MPXJ.Net will only work with an SDK-style project.
+If you open your `csproj` file in a text editor, the first line should look something like this: `<Project Sdk="Microsoft.NET.Sdk">`.
+If your `csproj` file is different you will need to create a new SDK-style project.
+Sample projects in this form can be found [in this repository](https://github.com/joniles/mpxj-dotnet-samples).

 ## log4j2
 When you start MPXJ, you may see the following message written to the console: